Merrick Boulevard buses: Archer Avenue changes

 On January 10, 1994, limited-stop service on the Q85 began, with all weekday peak-direction trips (between 6:35 a.m. and 8:50 a.m. westbound, and 4:00 p.m. and 7:20 p.m.) on the Rosedale branch being converted to limiteds.
 The limited-stop service reduced travel times by three to five minutes.
 Morning limiteds made limited stops between the intersections of Bedell Street and Baisley Boulevard and Liberty Avenue and Merrick Boulevard, while those in the afternoon made limited-stops between the intersections of Parsons Boulevard and Archer Avenue and Baisley Boulevard and Bedell Street.
 Limited service and improved operations, reduced annual operating costs by $24,600.
 A survey of over 575 riders was conducted in July 1994.
 57 percent of those surveyed said that travel time decreased, and 77 percent said that they wanted limited service to be extended from Baisley Boulevard to Farmers Boulevard.
 It was decided not to extend limited service due to higher ridership at intermediate stops at 130th Street and 133rd Street.
 In January 1995, after an evaluation of the service, it was recommended to continue operating the Q85 limited, and that a limited-stop be added on the Q4, Q5, and Q85 at 109th Avenue and Merrick Boulevard.

 The 1.5 miles-long Q86 was discontinued in 1996, originally expected to be June 1995, due to low ridership.
 The original Q86 was a short feeder route to the LIRR station at Rosedale, and to mitigate its loss, a UniTicket fare agreement to the Q85 was provided.
 The route had 200 daily riders, saving $170,000 in annual operating expenses.
 It had operated during rush hours only, between 5:30 and 9:30 a.m. and 2:50 and 7:50 p.m..
 The route's cost recovery ratio of 29 percent was well below New York City Transit's guideline of 50 percent.
 The NYCTA considered extending the Q85 along the Q86's route, running eastward from its terminal at Huxley Street and 147th Avenue to Francis Lewis Boulevard, and then northbound along the Q86 route to Rosedale station.
 It was dismissed for inconveniencing Q85 riders and because the cost of the extension would negate the cost saving.
+Due to high ridership and congestion, the corridor has been identified as a potential bus rapid transit corridor under the city's Select Bus Service (SBS) program.
+Though it was one of five priority corridors selected for SBS in 2004, the Merrick Boulevard corridor was eventually scrapped because of community opposition related to loss of parking.
+The Merrick Boulevard corridor was not listed as a potential SBS corridor by the 2010s.
+The corridor is also frequented by dollar vans, which parallel the bus routes.